nervosnetwork/docs.nervos.org/website/docs/dapp/view-and-transfer-balance.md

 ```

-Combine `txSkeleton` and the just-generated Sign Message into a transaction that can be broadcast on Nervos CKB
+Now let's seal our transaction with the `txSkeleton` and the just-generated signature

 ```ts
 const tx = helpers.sealTransaction(txSkeleton, [Sig]);